 A list of the original low power local stations:

-The one at Marconi House, London, preceded the ‘Q’ set, but had about
+one at Marconi House, London, preceded the ‘Q’ set, but

-day of transmission as BBC Manchester the station broadcast Kiddies
+first day of transmission as BBC Manchester the station

 Dublin: Radio 2RN provided a local service to the Dublin area using a 1.5 kilowatt transmitter.
 Not a BBC station, 2RN was established in 1926 and operated on behalf of the Irish government by the Department of Posts and Telecommunications.